openzim/openedx/README.md

 The goal of this project is to create a suite of tools to create [zim](http://www.openzim.org) files required by [kiwix](http://kiwix.org/) reader to make available mooc from any OpenEdx instance offline (without access to Internet).

-Currently we only support edx.org
+Currently we only edx.org as been test (fun-mooc.fr doesn't work at this time)

 ## Getting started